FC Kaliakra Kavarna: History

 The 2010-11 season was historic for Kaliakra, as it was their first ever season in the Bulgarian elite.
-The team began the campaign under the management of Filip Filipov, starting strong, with an away 0-1 win against Slavia Sofia.
+The team began the campaign under the management of Filip Filipov, starting strong, with an away 0–1 win against Slavia Sofia.
 However, Kaliakra then dropped their form and at the end of round 12, the team was in 13th position.
 Filipov was sacked and replaced by Antoni Zdravkov on 7 October.
 Under Zdravkov, Kavarna improved somewhat, although the team was still in danger of relegation up until round 25.
-Good results in the last couple of rounds improved their position on the table, eventually leading Kaliakra to a 12th place finish, thus avoiding relegation.
+Good results in the last couple of rounds improved their position on the table, eventually leading Kaliakra to a 12th-place finish, thus avoiding relegation.
 The team ended the season with eight wins, six draws, as well as 16 losses, earning them 30 points.

 For the 2011-12 season, which would be Kaliakra's second season in the elite, Zdravkov's contract was not renewed, so he was replaced by Adalbert Zafirov, prior to the start of the season.
-The 2011-12 season proved to be much more difficult for Kaliakra, as the team spent the majority of the season in the relegation zone.
+The 2011–12 season proved to be much more difficult for Kaliakra, as the team spent the majority of the season in the relegation zone.
 Zafirov was sacked on 19 October, being replaced by Radostin Trifonov.
 This did not improve the team's results, as the team remained in 15th position until the end of the season, thus were relegated.
 Kaliakra ended the season with only 11 points, with only FC Svetkavitsa Targovishte having less points (only 8).
 Kavarna only won two games, against Beroe Stara Zagora and PFC Vidima-Rakovski Sevlievo, both of which were home wins.
-Away results were horrible, with the team earning only one point from away games, a 1-1 draw against Minyor Pernik.
+Away results were horrible, with the team earning only one point from away games, a 1–1 draw against Minyor Pernik.

 Kaliakra was relegated to the B PFG after two years in the top division.
 After two more years in B PFG Kaliakra was relegated back to the amateur divisions, ending nearly a decade of professional football.

 In 2018, amid the serious financial problems of the club, a new club from Kavarna was founded, called FC Kaliakra 1, which enrolled in A RFG Dobrich, the regional fourth tier for clubs based in Dobrich region.
 In 2020, the original Kaliakra Kavarna was relegated from the Third League and subsequently dissolved due to insolvency.
 This resulted in Kaliakra 1 becoming the main club from the city.
 Kaliakra 1 is consented generally to be the legitimate successor of the original club.
+The club was subsequently renamed to Kaliakra 1923 and began playing in the fourth tier of Bulgarian football.

+Notable players

+Had international caps for their respective countries, held any club record, or had more than 100 league appearances.
+Players whose name is listed in bold represented their countries.